pgpointcloud/pointcloud/README.md

 #### Build and Install PDAL ####

-Support for PostgreSQL Pointcloud in PDAL is currently brand-new and will have to be [built from source](http://www.pointcloud.org/compilation/index.html).
-The PostgresSQL Pointcloud driver uses the "soci" module for database read/write, which can be difficult to compile.
-Future versions will convert to using the `libpq` PostgreSQL client libraries directly, for a simpler install.
+Support for PostgreSQL Pointcloud has been added to PDAL.
+It is in most recent builds, but if you want the latest version, you can [build from source](http://www.pointcloud.org/compilation/index.html).

 First, you will need to install the many, many dependencies of PDAL.

  - Read the compilation instructions: http://www.pointcloud.org/compilation/index.html
  - Read the dependency information: http://www.pointcloud.org/compilation/dependencies.html
- - Install the "boost" package if your system has one
- - Install the "soci" add-on for boost, and ensure the PgSQL plug-in is built: http://soci.sourceforge.net/
  - Install the "proj4" library: https://trac.osgeo.org/proj/
  - Install the "geos" library: https://trac.osgeo.org/geos/
  - Install the "geotiff" library: http://trac.osgeo.org/geotiff/
  - Install the "gdal" library: http://gdal.org/
  - Install the "liblas" library: http://liblas.org/

-Then, clone the Pointcloud PDAL repository, that contains the latest version of the Pointcloud driver for PDAL (as well as the latest version of PDAL itself):
+Then, clone the PDAL repository:

- - Clone into a source directory: `git clone https://github.com/pramsey/PDAL PDAL`
+ - Clone into a source directory: `git clone https://github.com/PDAL/PDAL PDAL`
  - Make a build directory: `mkdir PDAL-build`
  - Enter the build directory: `cd PDAL-build`
  - Run CMake to find dependencies: `cmake ../PDAL`